Updated for Airtime 2.3.1

 This typical workflow is intended to clarify the difference between the various components that make up a complete Airtime system.

-1. There are media files on a storage server, which include metadata in their tags (title, creator, genre and so on).
+1. There are media files on a server, which include metadata in their tags (title, creator, genre and so on).

 a) upload media files to the storage server via the Add Media page